How to Pick the Last Two: Ideas and Strategies for the Final Mock Newbery Nomination

 Add your support to a title that already has nominations

-This can apply if just haven’t read any truly outstanding books.
+This can apply if you just haven’t read any truly outstanding books.
 But also it can be a strategy.
 On the real committee, all nominated books will start out on the discussion table.
 But the group has the option of removing any titles before discussion starts in order to leave more time for stronger contenders.
 A second or third December nomination might just push a book that may have seemed kind of iffy into higher prominence.

 VIOLET & JOBIE IN THE WILD fits this scenario for me.
 It only has one nomination so far, and I’m pretty sure it’s a top seven title for me.
 Do I just let it sit there with one, or should I add my support and hope that helps others take it more seriously as a contender?
 I’m also considering THE DOOR OF NO RETURN, another single nomination title so far, but I’m more confident that this will garner nominations from others.